gnoxy-dev/RestServer/README.md

 # RestServer

 A basic REST service using Java EE.
 Works with GlassFish and WildFly.
-Doesn't work with TomEE for some reason.
+Doesn't work with TomEE.